 Featuring . . .

-geographical boundaries.
-It is a region shaped by a combination of characters
+clear political or geographical boundaries.
+It is a region shaped by a

-native Frederick Exley, in his award-winning novel A Fan's Notes
+Exley, in his award-winning novel A Fan's Notes as

 Cold is perhaps the North Country's most defining characteristic.
 On a still, clear January morning the air is paralyzing.
 Under a mass of arctic air descended from the North Pole, snow crinkles underfoot, trees burst open with rifle-cracks, and frozen-over rivers moan and creak with the settling of ice.
 Such temperature extremes are the subject of lively discussions in North Country gathering places, the laws of thermodynamics no obstacles in these battles of one-upmanship over the superlatives of frigidity.